 Location.
 44° 7.352′ N, 88° 50.47′ W. Marker is near Winneconne, Wisconsin, in Winnebago County.
-Marker is at the intersection of County Road B and Poygan Shores Lane, on the right when traveling west on County Road B. Touch for map.
-Marker is near a Lake Poygan boat landing.
+Marker is at the intersection of County Road B and Poygan Shores Lane, on the right when traveling west on County Road B. Marker is near a Lake Poygan boat landing.
+Touch for map.
 Marker is at or near this postal address: 8816 Poygan Shores Lane, Winneconne WI 54986, United States of America.
+Touch for directions.

 Also see . . .

 1. Town of Wolf River - History. "...the Menominee moved to and settled in the Town of Poygan, on the south shore of Lake Poygan and their teepees spread out about 6 miles along the shore in the Towns of Poygan and Winneconne."
 (Submitted on August 22, 2010.)

 2. Town of Poygan - History. "...over 2000 encamped Menominee, including women, children, and the elderly, along with all of their meager possessions, were ordered to canoe out of Poygan and travel up the Wolf River to their new wilderness lands."
 (Submitted on August 22, 2010.)

 3. Their Own Trail of Tears.
 Article on retracing the journey.
 (Submitted on August 22, 2010.)

 4. Winneconne's History.
 (Submitted on August 22, 2010.)